Analysis and Visualization of Climate Information to Support USFWS Species Status Assessments

 Overview

-Under the Endangered Species Act, the U.S. Fish and Wildlife Service (USFWS) must evaluate the status of at-risk plants and animals in the U.S. A Species Status Assessment (SSA) is a scientific assessment prepared for each at-risk species to help inform a range of management decisions under the Endangered Species Act.
-SSA’s are currently needed for more than 350 species, 250 of which are in the Southeast region alone.
-These species are threatened by several stressors including urbanization, loss of habitat, changes in streamflow and water quality, climate variability, and climate change.
-As part of the SSA process, teams must identify and assess risks to species or their habitat from changing climate, hydrology, and land use.
+The Endangered Species Act requires the U.S. Fish and Wildlife Service (USFWS) to evaluate the status of at-risk plants and animals.
+A Species Status Assessment (SSA) is a scientific report made by USFWS for each at-risk species.
+SSAs are currently needed for hundreds of species, many of which are in the Southeast region.
+To write an SSA, teams must understand risks to species or their habitat due to changes in climate, hydrology, and land use.
+Several stressors threaten these species, like urbanization, habitat loss, and climate change.

 Use the tool here: https://products.climate.ncsu.edu/canvas/